INTERACTIVE MAPS AND CHART:

 The Consumer Expenditure Survey aggregates 7,000 interviews and 14,000 diaries every year.
 Although it represents a large amount of data, it is not enough to provide reliable figures at a state or county level.
 The BLS limits its analysis to socio-economic characteristics such as income, age, education, race...

 The Bureau of Economic Analysis (BEA)

 The BEA is an agency of the U.S. Department of Commerce.
-It is famous worldwide for producing the U.S. Gross Domestic Products (GPD).
+It is known worldwide for producing the U.S. Gross Domestic Products (GPD).
 The BEA aggregates all kinds of economic information gathered throughout the U.S states and delivers data about production, consumption, investment, and income.
-Description of BEA's activities and mission here.
+A description of BEA's activities and mission can be found here.

-The BEA can provide county-level information on citizens' aggregated income.
+The BEA provides county-level information on citizens' aggregated income.
 We will use these data in the last part of the article.

 The U.S. Census Bureau

 The U.S. Census Bureau is part of the U.S. Department of Commerce.
 It conducts censuses and surveys at regular time intervals.
 Learn more here

 The U.S. Census Bureau produces the Annual Business Survey which data come from the mandatory responses of 850,000 businesses throughout the U.S. combined with the economic census and administrative records.

 This very comprehensive set of data is precise enough to give information at the county level, for all types of industries identified with their NAICS (North American Industry Classification System).
 Learn more about the methodology.
 The veterinary services NAICS code is 541940.